How to prepare for a recession

 - Allocating your portfolio based on your goals, with a focus on the long term

 - Developing a strategy to invest during market downturns

 Your priorities and the plan you make will be unique to you.
-But once you put it into action, it should help you minimise the harm from a recession, bounce back quickly, and even grow your wealth.
+But once you implement it, it should help you minimise the harm from a recession, bounce back quickly, and even grow your wealth.
 The simple act of putting a plan into action – giving yourself something to do – will improve your prospects of coming out of the next recession unscathed.

-Figures correct as of 7 May 2020.
-Cathryn Goh contributed to this report and has no financial interest in any of the stocks mentioned.
-The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of CSL Ltd. The Motley Fool Australia has no position in any of the stocks mentioned.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+Last updated June 2022.
+Katherine O'Brien contributed to this report and has positions in CSL Ltd. The Motley Fool Australia's parent company Motley Fool Holdings Inc. has positions in and has recommended CSL Ltd. The Motley Fool Australia has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.